-PhD - University of Pennsylvania, Graduate School of Education, Philadelphia, PA
+PhD in School Psychology - University of Pennsylvania, Graduate School of Education, Philadelphia, PA

 Dr. Gerdes’ clinical and research interests include neurodevelopmental outcome of infants with preterm birth and congenital abnormalities.
 Her focus also includes universal early childhood developmental and behavioral screening, including children of immigrant and refugee families, expanding the focus of screening to ensure that early identification leads to services, and also encouraging a preschool experience for all children to support school readiness.

 Her work with preventive interventions and services for young children at risk includes services for children with mothers who are depressed and also children whose challenging behaviors placed them at risk for expulsion from childcare.
 Her approach to research has an emphasis of building community partnerships and bridging research to practice and policy change.